Seatis/my-teaching-materials/project/p2p-chat/README.md

 When the user is posted a new message on the page the application should broadcast that message to the stored address.
 It should send an HTTP request to `/api/message/receive` endpoint on the configured address.
-You can use the [RestTemplate](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) object.
-You have to include it in your gradle file.
+Either you can use the [RestTemplate](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) object which is already included in spring-boot or the [Retrofit](http://square.github.io/retrofit/) library what we previously tried out on gradle day.
 The request should send your client id, and all of the fields about the message.
+Where the client id is the CHAT_APP_UNIQUE_ID environment variable.

 ### Forward received message